 Don’t forget to check and replenish soil nutrients for spring

-Urban soil can become degraded from pollution, disturbance or compaction, which in turn reduces the amount of oxygen reaching plants’ root systems.
+Urban soil can also become degraded from pollution, disturbance or compaction, which in turn reduces the amount of oxygen reaching plants’ root systems.
 Overusing soil year after year can leave pH, mineral and microbe levels off balance so it is your job to restore the soil to its fertile state.

 Ideal soil should be loose, deep and crumbly but this is not a guarantee that it has the needed nutrients, so it is important to conduct a soil test before trying to correct any deficiencies.